 - The Raging Rapids is over 300 feet of white water inner tube rafting.
-“The Rapids,” they are affectionately known by so many guests, gives riders one of the best white water tubing slides you’ll find anywhere.
-The 50-foot splash down is a breath-taking finale
+“The Rapids,” as they are affectionately known by so many guests, gives riders one of the best white water tubing slides you’ll find anywhere.
+The 50-foot splash down is a breath-taking finale.

 - The Great Shipwreck is a replica of a 17th century sailing ship.
-Guests swing out from the ship on a cable and drop into a beautiful lagoon pool.
+Guests zipline off the ship and drop into a beautiful lagoon pool.

 - The Lazy River is over 2,000 feet of a slow moving meandering river that provides the park’s most relaxing aquatic encounter.

 - Skull Island is a family activity pool that has a kiddy slide called Lickity Split, and a family racing slide called the Pirate’s Race.
 Skull Island also features a fort with a gigantic tipping bucket that unloads 700 gallons of water on awaiting guests every three or four minutes.

 - The Tadpole Hole is a gigantic children’s activity pool that includes a frog slide, a ship slide, an elephant slide, a pelican slide and an old submarine known as “The Silly Sub.”

 The usual broad selection of burgers, pizza, hotdogs, salads, barbeque, wraps, funnel cakes, ice cream, and frozen drinks is also available from The Galley, The Ship’s Grill, The Captain’s Dog House, Swashbuckler’s Beer Shack, Pirate’s Pizza, Dippin’ Dots, and Island Ice Cream.